Clubs Secure Places AIB Leinster Club SHC

-St Columba’s, Mullinalaghta will have home advantage in the first round against the Carlow champions.
-Palatine’s bid for a third title in a row came to an end when beaten by Eire Og at the semi-final stage.
-Therefore, Eire Og were probably slight favourites for the final, but were forced to come from behind to draw with Rathvilly in the decider on 8th October.
-The final score was Eire Og 0-12, Rathvilly 1-9, and the replay has been confirmed for Sunday, 22nd October.
+St Columba’s, Mullinalaghta will have home advantage in the first round against the Carlow champions, Eire Og.
+Palatine’s bid for a third title in a row came to an end when beaten by Eire Og at the semi-final stage, who subsequently drew with Rathvilly in the final.
+However, they made no mistake in the replay on 22nd October, winning by 2-8 to 1-8.

 2016 champions have fallen in other Leinster counties also.
 In Louth, Sean O’Mahony’s lost a quarter-final replay to Dundalk Gaels, who subsequently edged past Naomh Martin by 0-15 to 1-11 to earn a place in the final on 15th October against Newtown Blues, who had six points to spare over St Joseph’s in their penultimate round tie.
 Newtown Blues were always in control of the final, which they won by 2-10 to 0-5.